enzo418/MartinPescadorApp/Docs/2_implementation.md

 But the main problem is that participation in a competition may never exist for a given fisher.
 This means that registered fishers who have not participated in a competition will not have a position that meets the system rules for that competition.

 **OPT 2: Read Models**
-- Create a read model for the competition leaderboard.
+- Create a read model for the competition leader board.
-- Create a read model for the tournament leaderboard.
+- Create a read model for the tournament leader board.
-- "Update leaderboards" will update the read models positions.
+- "Update leader boards" will update the read models positions.
-- Get competition leaderboard will do a query to the read model.
+- Get competition leader board will do a query to the read model.
-- Get tournament leaderboard will do a query to the read model.
+- Get tournament leader board will do a query to the read model.

 *Pros*
 - Read optimized.
 - No changes in the domain entities.
-- Can use a separated database just for the leaderboards (or read models).
+- Can use a separated database just for the leader boards (or read models).

 *Cons*
 - More complex to implement, requires more configuration and classes.